 On the publisher side of things, publishers manage their unsold ad inventory through an SSP (supply side platform).
 An SSP reports attention data such as how long a visitor was on a specific site or how many pages were viewed per visit.
 SSPs will ultimately be in charge of picking the winning bid and will serve the winning banner ad on the publisher’s site.

 Programmatic advertising was essentially designed to be scalable, efficient, and precise.
 So why are some marketers and brands hesitant to give it a try?
-There may be multiple reasons why brands are unsure about this type of advertising, but I will address the top three industry concerns when it comes to launching a programmatic campaign and explain how technology is currently improving to solve this issues.
+There may be multiple reasons why brands are unsure about this type of advertising, but I will address the top three industry concerns when it comes to launching a programmatic campaign and explain how technology is currently improving to solve these issues.

 Ad fraud is a huge concern when executing a programmatic campaign, or a display campaign in general, as more than 1/3 of online traffic is fraudulent.
 With advancements in programmatic technology, we can identify fraudulent traffic based on the behavior of the user.
 Over a short amount of time, the technology continues to learn which leads are lower quality, allowing marketers to pivot campaigns towards the types of leads that are more likely to convert, ultimately increasing overall ROI.